 What is PACT?

-Why Should you Take this Training?
+Why Should I Take PACT?

 Pharmacists who wish to bill DPEBB for any PACT services Bronze Plus and up must be PACT certified.